-Identify which is the right segment to go after and prioritise your roadmap
+This template is designed to help you identify which is the right segment to go after, and how to prioritise your roadmap.

 It follows quite closely to the Superhuman engine in which you survey your users on how they would feel if they could no longer use your product.
 The theory goes that if less than 40% answer "Very disappointed", then you need to work harder on product-market fit.